ireneuszcierpisz/people-counter-app-project/WRITEUP.md

 ## Explaining Custom Layers

+According to OpenVINO Toolkit >> Custom Layer Extensions for the Inference Engine:
+"Each device plugin includes a library of optimized implementations to execute known layer operations which must be extended to execute a custom layer.
+The custom layer extension is implemented according to the target device:
+Custom Layer CPU Extension - is a compiled shared library (.so or .dll binary) needed by the CPU Plugin for executing the custom layer on the CPU."

+I use in my app the AddExtension method to load the extensions when for models featuring layers from this library.
+I use check_layers.py to see the layers that are supported by device plugin for the Inference Engine.

 The process behind converting custom layers involves...

 Some of the potential reasons for handling custom layers are...